Andi Dorfman Seemingly Claps Back After Josh Murray's Devil Comparison

 Still, Dorfman told Harrison she would "always love" Murray and that she hoped they could be friends.
 However, things quickly took a turn.

-In 2016, Dorfman published her book It's Not OK: Turning Heartbreak Into Happily Ever After and alleged Murray was emotionally and verbally abusive.
+In 2016, Dorfman published her book It's Not OK: Turning Heartbreak Into Happily Ever After and alleged Murray was emotionally and verbally abusive during their relationship.
 He later described Dorfman's allegations as a "fictional story" and "ludicrous" on Bachelor in Paradise, where he dated and became engaged to Amanda Stanton.
 However, the two later split.

 FOMO no More.